stacks-network/docs/sbtc/developer-guides/end-to-end-tutorial.md

 * Our utxos that we fetched
 * And where to send the remaining Bitcoin change after the transaction (UTXOs can only be spent as a whole, so we need to create another transaction to send any remainder)

-Then we need to covnert that transaction to a PSBT.
+Then we need to convert that transaction to a PSBT.
 In order to use the Leather wallet, our transaction needs to be a PSBT, which we then pass to the wallet, use the wallet to sign, and then use the `sbtc` helper to broadcast it.

 The next few lines are converting the transaction to the right format, calling the wallet API to sign it, and broadcasting it.